Furqann-hue/Urdu-Glue/README.md

 All methods are implemented for both mBERT and XLM-RoBERTa.

-ADAPT (Adaptive Dynamic Template Training) is a prompt-based fine-tuning strategy for masked language models that mitigates sensitivity to template selection by treating templates as stochastic training variables and incorporating multiple candidate templates during training.
+ADAPT (Adaptive Dynamic Prompt Template) is a prompt-based fine-tuning strategy for masked language models that mitigates sensitivity to template selection by treating templates as stochastic training variables and incorporating multiple candidate templates during training.

 ## 3. Purpose
 - Enable Urdu NLP benchmarking using GLUE-style tasks